Frequently Asked Questions

 EV Time-of-Use 2 rate (EV TOU 2)

 The EV-TOU-2 rate uses your existing household meter to track home and EV electricity consumption.
 Since all of your electricity is measured by one meter, the TOU price applies to all of the electricity you use and it does not change as you use more electricity.
 It will, however, change depending on the time of day you use it.
 On TOU rates, electricity is at its lowest price between midnight and 5 a.m.
 If most of your electricity use occurs during the day, TOU rates may not be the best rate for you.

-If your EV usage will move you into Tiers 3 or 4, EV TOU rates will likely benefit you.
+If your EV usage will move you into Tiers 3, EV TOU rates will likely benefit you.

 2) Find your EV usage and home usage.

 Your auto dealer and your vehicle’s EPA window sticker can provide the information needed to estimate your EV energy usage based on the number of miles you drive each month.
-If your EV usage will move you into Tiers 3 or 4, EV TOU rates will likely benefit you.
+If your EV usage will move you into Tiers 3, EV TOU rates will likely benefit you.

 Knowing your home energy usage pattern can also help you determine the best rate.
 Find it by logging onto “My Account” at sdge.com, select “Energy” then “Energy Charts”.
 Here you can view your energy usage patterns.